 HISA chose DFSI as its partner to establish and implement the Anti-Doping and Medication Control Program because of its exemplary record of success in its drug testing and enforcement partnerships with leading sports organizations, including the NFL, NCAA, NBA, LPGA, PGA Tour, NASCAR and MLB.
 DFSI is an established leader as demonstrated by its success and ongoing engagement with U.S. and international sports organizations and leagues.

-HIWU, established in partnership with DFSI, will administer the rules and enforcement mechanisms of HISA's ADMC Program.
-HIWU will oversee testing, educate stakeholders on the new system, accredit laboratories, investigate potential integrity violations and prosecute rule breaches.
+HIWU, established in partnership with DFSI, administers the rules and enforcement mechanisms of HISA's ADMC Program.
+HIWU oversees testing, educates stakeholders on the new system, accredits laboratories, investigates potential integrity violations and prosecutes rule breaches.

 HIWU is led by Executive Director Ben Mosier, who has more than a decade of experience working for DFSI and has overseen anti-doping programs for the NBA, PGA Tour, MLB and NASCAR.
 A full list of HIWU staff and members of HIWU’s Advisory Council is available on the HIWU website.